Artificial UV Radiation Occupational Exposures

 * = < 50 workers

-In total, approximately 141,000 Canadians are exposed to artificial UV radiation in their workplaces.
-The majority of workers exposed to artificial UV radiation are in the moderate and high exposure categories.
+In total, approximately 133,000 Canadians are exposed to artificial UV radiation in their workplaces.
+The majority of workers exposed to artificial UV radiation are in the high exposure category.

 Identifying industries with either 1) workers exposed to high levels of artificial UV radiation or 2) a larger number of workers exposed to artificial UVR is important in guiding cancer prevention efforts to prioritize exposed groups and target resources most effectively.

-For example, in the largest exposed industry (Repair and Maintenance), the majority (85%) of workers are exposed via welding and are in the highest category of exposure.
-However, in the personal services industry (where tanning salons are located), all of the exposed workers are in the low exposure category.
+For example, in the largest exposed industry (repair and maintenance), the majority (82%) of workers are exposed via welding and are in the highest category of exposure.
+However, in the personal and laundry services industry (where tanning salons are located), a majority of the exposed workers are in the low exposure category.
 Depending on the goals of a prevention campaign, exposure reduction in the large industrial group might be a useful strategy, or reducing exposure to those at highest risk of exposure could be seen as a priority.

 *Numbers may not add up due to rounding